Warsaw

 The old seat of the central censorship office in the communist era has been turned into an alternative department store.
 The four floors house fashion and interior design shops as well as a photography gallery and a café.

 Most planes land at the Chopin Airport in Warsaw, which is just 30 minutes from the city centre by public transport.
 If you have a long layover in Warsaw, use the time and visit the city.
-Skip the traffic jams and take the SKM (Szybka Kolej Miejska – Fast City Train), lines S2 and S3, or a bus No 175, for example.
+Skip the traffic jams and take the SKM (Szybka Kolej Miejska – Fast City Train), lines S2 and S3, or bus line 175, for example.